twinfoundation/identity/packages/identity-cli/docs/reference/functions/buildCommandVerificationMethodRemove.md

 > **buildCommandVerificationMethodRemove**(): `Command`

-Build the verification method remove command to the CLI.
+Build the verification method remove command for the CLI.

 ## Returns